 Want to get your hands on a fun collection of 20+ festive crochet Christmas patterns?
-If so, I invite you to check out this book review of A Merry Crochet Christmas, a brand new book that includes patterns for crocheting Christmas projects such as blankets, Christmas decorations, Christmas ornaments and more.
+If so, I invite you to check out this book review of A Merry Crochet Christmas, an adorable book that includes patterns for crocheting Christmas projects such as blankets, Christmas decorations, Christmas ornaments and more.

 What You Need to Know About This Christmas Pattern Book: